Perl: A Better Cross-Platform CLI Tool Across Unix Systems

 3. Conclusion

-After a short learning curve, it turns out that Perl works the same across systems, and tend to be more readable for some one-liners.
+After a short learning curve, it turns out that Perl works the same across systems and tends to be more readable for some one-liners.